n-of-one/attack_vector_2/backend/README.md

 The purpose of local files is that you can link to them from text-layers.
 This way the hackers can discover the files when hacking these layers.

 Note that there is no protection on these files, so anyone who can guess the file name can access these files.
 Do not put off-game sensitive information here!
-For example: do not make your attack_vector installation directory the local folder, because then anyone can acces the setenv.sh script that contains your ADMIN_PASSWORD.
+For example: do not make your attack_vector installation directory the local folder, because then anyone can access the setenv.sh script that contains your ADMIN_PASSWORD.

 ## Running: